Mayo Clinic Health System

 Is treatment available for hepatitis C?

-Again, diagnosing hepatitis C infection early is integral to optimal long-term health.
-Antiviral medications are available to treat and eliminate hepatitis C from your body.
 Older forms of these medications, which required patients to be on a regimen for 24–72 weeks, often elicited serious side effects, including depression, flu-like symptoms and loss of healthy blood cells.
-New antiviral medications, on the other hand, are oral pills with low risk of side effects and much better cure rates.
+On the other hand, new antiviral medications are oral pills with a low risk of side effects and much better cure rates.
 New therapies also can be as short as eight weeks.

 Your health care team may recommend lifestyle changes to keep you and others healthy if you are diagnosed with hepatitis C. Common measures are refraining from consuming alcohol, avoiding medications that may cause liver damage and taking extra precautions to protect others from contact with your blood.